openwallet-foundation/project-proposals/projects/didcomm-mediator.md

 ## Code of Conduct

-ACA-Py follows the [Hyperledger Code of Conduct](https://github.com/hyperledger/aries-agent-test-harness/blob/main/CODE_OF_CONDUCT.md), which is what the OWF code of conduct is based on.
+DIDComm Mediator Service follows the [Hyperledger Code of Conduct](https://github.com/hyperledger/aries-agent-test-harness/blob/main/CODE_OF_CONDUCT.md), which is what the OWF code of conduct is based on.

 ## TAC Sponsor